 On Tuesday, March 10, 2020, Governor Gretchen Whitmer declared a state of emergency due to the outbreak of the novel coronavirus (COVID-19).
 On Thursday, March 12th, 2020, Muskegon Community College suspended on campus activities and transitioned to distance learning.
 The College's FY2021 enrollment declined in part due to student's not willing or able to take classes remotely and financial hardship.
 FY2022 classes were conducted approximately 50% remote and 50% in person.
 This change along with the availability of Michigan Reconnect and Futures for Frontliners dollars helped to boost enrollment by 3.5% over the prior year.
-However, FY2023 experienced a 4.5% decline in contact hour enrollment over the prior year.
+While the FY2023 budget assumed flat enrollment in contact hours over the prior year, the Fall 2022 enrollment was less than anticipated.
 Some people are choosing employment instead of higher education however, local employers are still in need of more skilled workers.
-While the FY2024 budget assumed a 2% decline in contact hour enrollment, the Fall 2023 semester is trending better than anticipated.
-As part of the State's FY2024 budget, the age of eligibility for the Reconnect program was lowered from 25 to 21 which qualifies approximately 400,000 more individuals for free in-district tuition within the state.
-It is anticipated that this change will continue to help to increase student enrollment.
 The College continues to forecast future implications of enrollment challenges as well as continues to work with local employers to structure programs to help meet their needs.
+The College will utilize the remainder of the various COVID-19 relief grant funds to provide aid to students as well as for institutional purposes to continue to mitigate COVID-19 and offset revenue losses.

 The economic position of the College is closely tied to that of the State.
 In FY2021, the State of Michigan approved state appropriations back to the original FY2020 level after an 11% reduction in the prior year.
-The FY2022 state budget had only a 0.7% increase to the College however the State later approved a supplemental appropriation of \$364,000.
-The State budget included an increase in appropriation of 3.6% for both FY2023 and FY2024.
-Property tax revenue is projected to increase as the county taxable values continue to rise due to increased home sales, new construction and inflation.
+The FY2022 state budget had only a .7% increase to the College however the State later approved a supplemental appropriation of \$364,000.
+The current FY2023 approved state appropriations included a 3.6% increase.
+Property tax revenue is projected to increase as the county taxable values continue to increase due to increased home sales, new construction and inflation.
 While these non-operating revenue increases are beneficial, the College's ability to attract and retain students will play a significant role in the College's future.
-The College addresses this area in a number of ways, including the continued execution of the new Enrollment Management Plan as well as the priorities of the College's overall Strategic Plan.
+The College addresses this area in a number of ways, including the continued execution of the Strategic Enrollment Management Plan.